 There is no valid reason why this slaughter should have been allowed to happen.
 There were several points where it could have been prevented.
 Unfortunately, this truth is lost on those who wish to use incidents such as these to push their anti-gun agenda.
 The reality is that there aren’t many additional gun laws that could prevent these situations from occurring.

 There have been numerous incidents in which an armed security officer was able to save lives that were threatened by mass shooters.
 Moreover, schools that have implemented more robust security measures have been shown to be safer than those that do not.
 Hopefully, state and local governments will listen to people like Steve Wexler, rather than giving in to the gun control lobby.
-Practical solutions are the most effective way to save lives, not a bevy of new gun control laws.We value your comments!
-Please weigh in on our comment section below.
+Practical solutions are the most effective way to save lives, not a bevy of new gun control laws.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com